Many landlords consider their tenancy agreement to be a bit of an afterthought. An irritating necessity which the lawyers insist on.

 There is no overestimating the importance of a tenancy agreement.
 It sets out the rules under which your tenants rent your property.

-Make sure that your tenancy agreement works for you and protects you properly.
+Make sure that your agreement works for you and protects you properly.
 One day you will be thankful!

 Take control of your property finances